 9. Is mold toxicity a hair loss cause?

 If you are living in a humid, damp, mouldy house, the chances are that your hair loss is caused because of the toxic mold allergy.
 After breathing in mold spores, allergic reactions trigger your body to which your immune system releases histamines.

 10. Is Iron deficiency a cause of hair loss?

 Iron is one of the most important minerals for your hair, keeps your heart healthy, nourishes skin and is a Premium Essential Mineral that keeps an eye on your general well-being.
 Iron is used in many enzymes in the human body.
 We need it for proper cell function.
 Without the right amount of iron, the body is unable to breakdown and distribute nutrients from food, which results in hair loss eventually.
 Iron deficiency is an important cause of hair loss, usually mostly in women with Thyroid problems.

 11. Hormone imbalance cause hair loss?

 The hormonal changes that take place at different stages of our life can contribute to hair loss in women.
 Whether you have just given birth, reached menopause, or are going through some other type of hormonal changes, chances are your hair is falling out.

 12. Blood sugar imbalances and hair loss

 Blood sugar imbalances can affect your health in a variety of ways, including hair loss problems.
-When your blood sugar is out of balance, levels in the blood can either be too high hyperglycaemia or too low, hypoglycaemia.
+When your blood sugar is out of balance, levels in the blood can either be too high hyperglycemia or too low, hypoglycemia.